Eamonbaloun/PC-Beginners-Guide/README.md

   - [CultOfMush](https://www.youtube.com/channel/UC7Cj7VhPm234Zclm0_rTGPg)
   - [TechLinked](https://www.youtube.com/channel/UCeeFfhMcJa1kjtfZAGskOCA)
   - [Hardware Canucks](https://www.youtube.com/channel/UCTzLRZUgelatKZ4nyIKcAbg)
+  - If you want to test your knowledge just watch this [video](https://www.youtube.com/watch?v=5XuoU7ZcdbA&amp;t=32s) and see if you can understand everything he talks about. (if not watch the videos on part 1 again)

 I really think that if you were to watch every video, I provided in this guide you should be more than capable of building and or upgrading your build